iamrameses/kagomeKMC/README.md

 conda install -c anaconda ipykernel python -m ipykernel install --user --name=kagomekmc
 ```
-Trying to install `cudatoolkit`, `cupy`, and `numba` in one line caused issues for me, so I recommend installing them separately.
+Trying to install `cudatoolkit`, `numba`, and `freud` in one line  sometimes caused issues for me, so I recommend installing them separately.
 It's also recommended to modify your `.bashsrc` file in your root folder by adding the following lines at the very end of the script, otherwise you'll have to keep typing the above commands just to activate your environment each time you open a new shell.

 ```commandline
 export KMCENV=/global/scratch/users/<your_username>/environments/kagomekmc